NoobToast/home-lab-documenation/pfBlocker-setup.md

 ## Firewall Rule Verification

-pfBlockerNG automatically creates floating firewall rules.
+pfBlockerNG automatically creates floating firewall rules for each VLAN its monitoring.
 Verify they're in place:

-Navigate to **Firewall → Rules → Floating**
+Navigate to **Firewall → Rules → VLAN**

 The auto-generated rules should be:
 - At the **top** of the rule list (processed before your manual rules)